 - Jump directly into the panel with questions from the moderator, followed by questions from the audience.

-Presenters will use a web-based platform to build an interactive presentation that can display high-resolution images, data visualizations, videos and animations, voice-over narrations, and scrolling content.
+Presenters will use an online platform to build an interactive presentation that can display high-resolution images, data visualizations, videos and animations, voice-over narrations, and scrolling content.
 Once onsite in New Orleans, these presenters will use a large touch screen display to deliver their presentations.
 Additionally, these presentations will be hosted in a virtual library and offer the opportunity to record a brief presentation about the content for virtual viewers.
 Presenters won’t have to print posters and hang them on boards in the poster hall as their presentation is accessible at any time from the web or from the session stations onsite.

 Check out an example eLightning presentation to see the features and scrolling content that will be available and possible for the presentations in these sessions.